Phi Beta Kappa

 - An intermediate knowledge of a second or non-native language is a minimum requirement for eligibility.
 All students in the Class of 2022 and thereafter who pursue a B. S. degree must fulfill this language requirement if they are to be eligible for election to Phi Beta Kappa.
 Placing out of the current language requirement is one way to fulfill that requirement.

 - Knowledge of mathematics is a minimum requirement for eligibility.
-SMC students must have completed either a course in Mathematics numbered MA 110 or higher, or a course in Statistics numbered ST 120 or higher, or Philosophy 250 (Logic).
+SMC students must have completed either a course in Mathematics numbered MA 110 or higher, a course in Data Science numbers DS202 or higher, a course in Statistics numbered ST 120 or higher, or Philosophy 250 (Logic).
 Advanced placement or other college credit for an equivalent course (MA 110 or higher) is also acceptable.
 The National Phi Beta Kappa stipulation is “The candidate’s undergraduate record shall include at least one course in the college-level mathematics, logic, statistics, with content appropriate to a liberal art and sciences curriculum.”

 - Finally, although a science course is not required for membership in PBK, Saint Michael’s College students have always taken one.
 Taking a science course counts towards the “breadth” requirement.